jonluca/blog/_posts/2018-08-05-leaky-abstractions.md

 ### Implementation

 All abstractions are leaky.
 To pretend otherwise would be to lie to ourselves.
 When designing an abstraction layer identify the core parts you *need to do well*, and then design a way to circumvent or add on functionality in an intuitive manner.
-It's importnant not to fixate on a perfect abstraction - instead focus on handling the majority of use cases, and providing an intuitive way for the user to handle the remaining edge ones.
+It's important not to fixate on a perfect abstraction - instead focus on handling the majority of use cases, and providing an intuitive way for the user to handle the remaining edge ones.

 [^1]: <p style="font-size: 10px;">See <a href="https://www.joelonsoftware.com/2002/11/11/the-law-of-leaky-abstractions/">The Law of Leaky Abstractions</a></p>